Allx92/Digitization-Playbook/test_docs/docs/Troubleshoot/troubleshoot.md

 - In such cases, restart your computer.
 - This would reset the system processes and could also update the camera’s drivers, solving the detection problem.

-Please note that troubleshooting steps may vary depending on your workstation's make and model.
+Please note that troubleshooting steps may vary depending on your workstation.
 If your issues persist after trying the given solutions, please contact your device's support for further assistance.

 ---

-Remember, always keep your devices' softwares up-to-date to get the latest features, improvements, and fixes for known issues.
+Remember to always keep your device software up-to-date to ensure latest features and fixes for known issues.
 Be patient while troubleshooting, as some steps may take time to show effective results.